JASYTIONLINE/3302-cmpa-repo/content/1-about.md

 - I’m also wrestling with ChatGPT right now, trying to understand the system’s power and limitations—it’s both invigorating and frustrating.

 ###  Why PMP?
 My Goal is to use the principles of Project and Program Management to organize my life, both professionally and personally.
 I am normally very disorganized and this has kept me from achieving the lifestyle, academic, and professional goals I have.
 The principles of project management, once internalized, will help me live (not do) an organized life instinctively.
 I am already seeing the benefits of living my life according to a plan.
-I also want to synthesis the knowledge skills and abilities I have gained over the course of my life into one mass Knowledge Base and use that KB as my portfolio to advance my entrepreneurial and career goals.
+I also want to synthesize the knowledge skills and abilities I have gained over the course of my life into one mass Knowledge Base and use that KB as my portfolio to advance my entrepreneurial and career goals.

 ---
 ## Quick Links